ppubisoft/randompythonbodges/README.md

 # randompythonbodges
-Random things I made in python, mostly all useless
+Random things I made in python, mostly all useless.